Don't Ignore These Red Flags In A New Relationship

-When you’re dating someone new, all the excitement and butterflies can mean that you might miss troubling behavior that would have you telling a friend in the same situation to break up, now.
-Whether that behavior indicates potential abuse in the future or simply incompatibility, it's best to be able to recognize red flags so you can take action.
+When you’re dating someone new, all the excitement and butterflies can mean that you might miss troubling behaviour that would have you telling a friend in the same situation to break up, now.
+Whether that behaviour indicates potential abuse in the future or simply incompatibility, it's best to be able to recognise red flags so you can take action.
 Here, Brynna Pawlows, LMSW and psychotherapist, warns us about the most common red flags to watch out for when dating someone new.

 Is Your Partner Making Demands?